 He began touring Japan in 1987, initially under the name "Dynamite Chris," which he hated.
 He would later don the mask and become known as The Pegasus Kid.
 He grew to love Japan and began to schedule his career around trips to the country.
 Due to his resemblance to Dynamite Kid, a highly respected name in Japanese wrestling, Chris quickly caught on with the country’s crowd.
 His time there saw him put on acclaimed matches with men such as Jushin Thunder Liger, Shinjiro Otani, Black Tiger, and El Samurai.

 This period of Chris Benoit’s life made him the wrestler he was.
 He traveled all over the world, including various regions of Mexico and Europe.
-He took what he learned during all that time and brought a mostly unseen style to America, helping to change the very state of professional wrestling in the country.
+He took what he learned during that time and brought a mostly unseen style to America, helping to change the very state of professional wrestling in the country.

-“He was almost, I’d say, like the Michael Jordan or Wayne Gretzky of his profession.
+"He was almost, I’d say, like the Michael Jordan or Wayne Gretzky of his profession.
 He was that good.
-He influenced many, many wrestlers all around the world for 22 years and almost kind of changed the style of pro wrestling in this country, because he spent a lot of time in Japan and kind of ingratiated the Japanese style, the Mexican style, and the hard-hitting Calgary style into the WWE and the WCW, the former company he worked for.”
+He influenced many, many wrestlers all around the world for 22 years and almost kind of changed the style of pro wrestling in this country because he spent a lot of time in Japan and kind of ingratiated the Japanese style, the Mexican style, and the hard-hitting Calgary style into the WWE and the WCW, the former company he worked for."

 Part 2 – Chris Benoit Coming To America: WCW and ECW

 He did not return to World Championship Wrestling until January 1992 at Clash of the Champions XXII, where he defeated Brad Armstrong.
-He would incur a defeat at the hands of 2 Cold Scorpio, one month later, during Superbrawl III.
+He would incur a defeat at the hands of 2 Cold Scorpio one month later during Superbrawl III.
 This finish came with only three seconds remaining in the twenty-minute time limit.
 During this time, Chris also formed a team with Bobby Eaton.
 They would go on to lose to 2 Cold Scorpio and Marcus Bagwell at Slamboree.
 From there, Benoit headed back to Japan.

 In 1994, Chris began working ECW shows in between Japanese tours.
 It was during this time that he developed his most famous nickname: The Crippler.
 It was cemented when he accidentally broke Sabu’s neck at November 2 Remember.
 It happened when Benoit threw Sabu into a face-first "pancake" bump, but Sabu tried to change direction mid-air and take a backdrop bump instead.
 He didn’t get enough rotation and landed almost directly on his neck.

 Benoit later won his first American title in the promotion, alongside Dean Malenko.
 They took the ECW Tag Team Championships off of Sabu and The Tazmaniac in February of 1995.
 After the match, they were initiated into the Shane Douglas-led faction known as The Triple Threat, an attempt at recreating The Four Horsemen.
 The Franchise was carrying the ECW World Heavyweight Championship at the time, putting all the gold in their hands.
-However, Benoit and Malenko would go on to lose their titles in April of that year to The Public Enemy.
+However, Benoit and Malenko would lose their titles in April of that year to The Public Enemy.

 In the Rise and Fall of ECW book, Heyman revealed he had plans to keep Benoit as a dominant heel in the company for some time.
 He was even going to put the company’s top prize on him and make The Crippler a long-term Champion for the company.
 That’s where issues with Benoit’s work visa came in.
 He was forced to leave the company and return to Japan.
 Paul Heyman was supposed to renew it but missed the date.
 So, in the interest of job security, and due to his inability to enter the United States, Chris stayed in Japan until WCW called.